-- Shirts must be of the "B-Western" style with snap buttons or any of the following: "Smiley Pockets," embroidery, appliques, fringe, or different colored yokes. - Shield shirts are allowed if the shield/bib has piping or embroidery. - Pants must be jeans, ranch pants, or pants with flap over the rear pocket, keystone belt loops, and/or piping or fringe. - Pants must be worn with a belt. - Ladies may wear dresses, skirts, or split riding skirts. - Suspenders are not allowed. - Hats must be worn and must be felt hats only.
+- Shirts must be of the "B-Western" style with snap buttons or any of the following: "Smiley Pockets," embroidery, appliques, fringe, or different colored yokes. - Shield shirts are allowed if the shield/bib has piping or embroidery. - Pants must be jeans, ranch pants, or pants with flap over the rear pocket, keystone belt loops, and/or piping or fringe.

+- Pants must be worn with a belt. - Ladies may wear dresses, skirts, or split riding skirts. - Pants suspenders are not allowed. - Hats must be worn and must be felt hats only.
 No straw or palm leaf hats allowed. - Boots are required and must be of traditional design and embellished with fancy stitching, multi-color fancy design, Conchos, or spots.
 Soles must be non-grip enhancing (i.e., NO Lug soles).
-Lace up boots and Moccasins are not allowed. - Western spurs with spur straps are required for men. - You must choose at least one or more of the following optional items: gloves or gauntlets, scarves with slides or tied around the neck or bolo tie, coat, vest, chaps, or cuffs. - All costumes are expected to be fancy and flashy.
+Lace up boots and Moccasins are not allowed. - Western spurs with rowels and spur straps are required for men. - You must choose at least one or more of the following optional items: gloves or gauntlets, scarves with slides or tied around the neck or bolo tie, coat, vest, chaps, or cuffs. - Costumes that depict leading role characters in B-Western movies are allowed as long as the costume is complete with all accessories, but the costuming must still adhere to the boot, leather, spur, hat, and firearm requirements.
+John Wayne, spaghetti western, and townsperson characters are not acceptable. - All costumes are expected to be fancy and flashy.
 The "B-Western" costuming must be worn during the entire match and awards ceremony with the exception of evening formal occasions.